-- (1) In cases where all or any part of the medical bills have been paid by the parent, the court will not authorize that the parent be reimbursed from the proceeds of the judgment, except in extraordinary circumstances.
-If the parent is to be reimbursed, settlement of the parent's claim should normally be separate and apart from the settlement of the minor's claim. - (2) Except in extraordinary circumstances, the settlement of the claim of the parent for medical expenses incurred in the treatment of injuries to the minor, and the loss of services of the minor, should be separate and apart from the claim of the minor.
+(1) In cases where all or any part of the medical bills have been paid by the parent, the court will not authorize that the parent be reimbursed from the proceeds of the judgment, except in extraordinary circumstances.
+If the parent is to be reimbursed, settlement of the parent's claim should normally be separate and apart from the settlement of the minor's claim.

+(2) Except in extraordinary circumstances, the settlement of the claim of the parent for medical expenses incurred in the treatment of injuries to the minor, and the loss of services of the minor, should be separate and apart from the claim of the minor.
 In cases where the settlement of the claim of the parent is separate and apart from that of the minor, the judgment should recite that there has been such a settlement.

-- (j) Counsel Fees Subject to Approval of Court.
+(j) Counsel Fees Subject to Approval of Court.
 In all actions falling within the purview of this rule, the court shall approve or fix the amount of the fee to be paid to counsel for the plaintiff and will make appropriate provision for the payment thereof from the proceeds of the judgment.
-Counsel for plaintiff shall be prepared to submit to the court the nature and extent of the services rendered to the incompetent or minor plaintiff, and his opinion as to the value thereof, if requested by the court. - (k) Payment of Judgment.
+Counsel for plaintiff shall be prepared to submit to the court the nature and extent of the services rendered to the incompetent or minor plaintiff, and his opinion as to the value thereof, if requested by the court.

+(k) Payment of Judgment.
 The amount of the judgment shall be paid into the office of the clerk of this court and the clerk shall make such disbursements from the proceeds as provided by the judgment of the court.
 The balance of the proceeds of the judgment shall be paid to the legal guardian of the minor or incompetent, if within this state.
-If there is no such guardian, the balance of the proceeds shall be paid to the clerk of superior court of the county in which the minor or incompetent resides.
+If there is no such guardian, the balance of the proceeds shall be paid to the clerk of superior court of the county in this state in which the minor or incompetent resides.
+If the minor or incompetent does not reside within this state, the balance shall be paid to a legal guardian approved by the court.